-PHP applications are a bit different when it comes to CI/CD as it does not need a compilation of code before deployment.
+PHP applications are slightly different when it comes to CI/CD as it does not need a compilation of code before deployment.
 Last month, we got a challenge from one of our customers to implement Continuous Integration (CI) and Continuous Deployment process for one of their legacy PHP Symfony projects.
-We had the following challenges in front of us to solve
+We had the following challenges in front of us to solve.

-- Couldn’t be updated to the latest version of PHP
+- It couldn’t be updated to the latest version of PHP.

-- We cannot update Symfony version to the latest
+- We cannot update the Symfony version to the latest.

-We started our brainstorming with a couple of options we had in our mind and based on our experience and request from a client, we first tried with Bitbucket as a version control tool, BuildKite as a build tool and AWS S3 to store .zip bundle created by BuildKite.
+We started our brainstorming with a couple of options we had in our mind, and based on our experience and request from a client, we first tried Bitbucket as a version control tool, BuildKite as a build tool AWS S3 to store .zip bundle created by BuildKite.

-However, to increase efficiency and keep all tools under the same umbrella, we went to our best friend AWS and we could successfully achieve our desired goals.
+However, to increase efficiency and keep all tools under the same umbrella, we went to our best friend AWS and successfully achieved our desired goals.

-- CodeCommit – Repository for codebase.
+- CodeCommit – Repository for the codebase.
 (Version Control)

 - CodePipeline – To automate pipeline.
 (Build)